phone icon in white color

 • Digital examination – In this test, the piles specialist inserts a gloved, lubricated finger into the rectum to check if there are any kind of abnormal growths.

-• Visual inspection – Since internal hemorrhoids are too soft to be felt, the piles doctor might examine the lower rectum using a proctoscopy, an anoscope or a sigmoidoscopy.
+• Visual inspection – Since internal hemorrhoids are too soft to be felt, the piles doctor might examine the lower rectum using a proctoscopy, an anoscope, or a sigmoidoscopy.
 Using any of these devices, the doctor will carefully examine the lining of your anal tissues to check the severity and growth of your piles.

-Test of Piles
+Different Grades of Piles (Hemorrhoids)

-Risks & Complications - Piles Treatment
+Piles (Hemorrhoids) - Risks & Complications

 Piles surgical treatment is not a complex one.
 Hence, the chances of any risks are very rare.
-But, like any other surgical treatment, the success or risks associated with piles treatment are also highly dependent upon the severity of the condition and the surgeon’s experience.
+But, like any other surgical option, the success or risks associated with piles treatment are also highly dependent upon the severity of the condition and the surgeon’s experience.
 In rare conditions, a patient may suffer any of the following conditions after a piles surgery:

 • Bleeding – The chances of bleeding during piles surgery is higher in the case of open surgery.
 In case the surgeon is not experienced enough to precisely remove the inflamed tissues, there are chances that the patient may suffer from bleeding